AI Agent Development Guidelines

 • 2024-11-12: Repository automation agent reviewed these guidelines before making any changes.
 All updates in this session comply with the established standards.

-• 2025-01-14: Updated AGENTS.md with comprehensive theme system documentation, file naming conventions (old suffix rule), template structure updates (navbar.html active, navbarold.html deprecated), and JavaScript theme API functions.
+• 2025-01-14: Updated AGENTS.md with comprehensive theme system documentation, file naming conventions (_old suffix rule), template structure updates (navbar.html active, navbar_old.html deprecated), and JavaScript theme API functions.
 Added detailed theme architecture section covering all 11 built-in themes, CSS variable structure, import/export functionality, and dark mode best practices.

 This document is served from docs/development/AGENTS.md in the EAS Station installation.